-Minor Version = <strings>
+Minor Version = <integer>

 Default 10

 Value 0-99

 Key Required Yes

 Example Minor Version = 10

 Purpose Specifies the revision level of the product.
-If this value does not match that of the NetWare default response file (normally found in the INSTALL directory on the CD image), the
+If this value does not match that of the NetWare default response file (normally found in the INSTALL directory on the CD image), the installation will not continue.

-installation will not continue.
+NOTE: The default value was inadvertently left at 0 for the English version release.
+The error was corrected in the international release.